Planning to chill by the river over the weekends? Here are some fantastic options.

-Super Loco is our top spot in Robertson Quay.
+Super Loco is definitely one of our top spots in Robertson Quay.
 The outdoor tables populated by Bugaboos and kids zipping around on scooters are already a good sign, but settle into this bright and cheery brunch spot on a weekend and you’ll see why it’s such a hit.
-We love the technicolour decor, abundance of high chairs and brilliant brunch menu which includes super smoothies and treats for kids including ham and cheese enchilada and pineapple crepe.
-Grown-ups can tuck into monster huevos rancheros and a cheeky sparkling sangria.
-Hot tip: Weekend brunch is from 10am-3.30pm.
-No bookings for brunch, but we’ve never had to wait long for a table.
-Kids love running across the brightly coloured Art Bridge after brunch – join the chase to work off those Mexican desserts!
+We love the technicolour decor, abundance of highchairs and brilliant brunch menu, which includes avo toast, breakfast burritos, refreshing super smoothies, chocolate churros and more.
+Grown-ups will surely want to tuck into monster huevos rancheros and a cheeky sparkling sangria, especially on a hot day.
+Hot tip: weekend brunch is from 10am-3.30pm – the restaurant doesn’t take bookings for brunch, but we’ve never had to wait long for a table.
+And, the kids will love running across the brightly coloured Art Bridge after – join the chase to work off those Mexican desserts!

-For a super casual, wholesome bite to eat with the kids pull up a seat on the terrace at SPRMRKT Kitchen & Bar.
-Everything about this place fits our profile from the down-to-earth homemade fare to the fresh produce, artisanal goodies and pop-up art exhibitions.
-All ingredients are well sourced and the flavourful food is made from scratch with heart.
-Our kids love the oh-so-yum smoothies jam-packed with goodness – especially the choco-peanut butter banana one.
-Simple staples for brunch include yoghurt berries trifle, omelettes and pastries and baked sourdough to die for.
+For a super-casual, wholesome bite to eat with the kids, pull up a seat on the terrace at SPRMRKT at STPI.
+Everything about this place makes us happy, from the down-to-earth homemade fare to the fresh produce, artisanal goodies and pop-up art exhibitions.
+All ingredients are well-sourced and the flavourful food is made from scratch with heart.
+Our kids love the oh-so-yum mac and cheese, and sausage and Hasselback potato – super tasty and easy to eat.
+Simple staples for brunch include truffle cheese toast, SPRMRKT florentine and truffle fries, which are to die for.

 Boomarang is a bit of an institution with the family breakfast crowd in Singapore.
-Not only does it serve good, honest Aussie food, but the kids’ menu is printed on a colouring-in sheet.
-The restaurant’s massive frontage means that it’s super roomy (plenty of pram parking space), and you’ll easily score a table outside with a view of the river.
+Not only does it serve good, honest Aussie food, but the kids’ menu is printed on a colouring-in sheet, too.
+The restaurant’s massive frontage means that it’s nice and roomy (read: plenty of pram parking space), and you’ll easily score a table outside with a view of the river.
 Make sure to bring your scooters for your kids to burn up all that excess energy.
-And if brunch turns into lunch, hubby can catch the footy on the big screen.
-Hands down best chicken parmigiana in Singapore, and the Bondi breakfast spread fills more than one hungry tummy!
+And if brunch turns into lunch, hubby can catch the footy or tennis on the big screen.
+Hands down the best chicken Parmigiano in Singapore, and the Bondi breakfast spread fills more than one hungry tummy!

 This Robertson Quay fave is so popular with the brunch crowd that outlets have now popped up all over Singapore.
 It’s little wonder as it’s a place you can kick back with the kiddos and enjoy damn good coffee.
-We’re also big fans of its brilliant brunch menu (the salmon scrambled eggs and banana bread are always a hit) and a genuine family-friendly vibe.
+We’re also big fans of its brilliant brunch menu and a genuine family-friendly vibe.
 There’s always something to keep the kiddos happy here: a box of toys, rocking horses and the perfect location to enjoy a scoot around.
 There’s no indoors to speak of, so come dressed down.